Manuscript culture: Beginnings

-In Anglo-Saxon England manuscript culture seems to have really begun around the 10th century.
-This is not to say however, that manuscripts and the recording of information was not important prior to the 10th century, but that during the 10th century, historians see an influx and heavier weight placed on these manuscripts.
+In Anglo-Saxon England, manuscript culture seems to have begun around the 10th century.
+This is not to say, however, that manuscripts and the recording of information was not important prior to the 10th century, but that during the 10th century, historians see an influx and heavier weight placed on these manuscripts.
 This was a time when medical practitioners were advancing what they knew about the human body and the way that certain substances interacted with it.
 These medical practitioners recorded this information and passed it on through the means of literate people.
 Catholic monasteries and cathedrals during the Middle Ages were centers of learning (see cathedral schools), so it would only make sense for these texts to end up in the hands of the monks.

 These monks would meticulously record the information presented in the texts, but not mindlessly.
 In the case of herbals, for instance, there is evidence that the monks improved upon some texts, retracted textual errors, and made the text particularly relevant to the area in which they lived.
 Some monasteries even went so far as to grow some of the plants included in the texts, which was due in part to their intimate understanding of their local herbs.
-This is important to note because it demonstrated the practical uses of these text in the lives of the monks.
+This is important to note because it demonstrated the practical uses of these texts in the lives of the monks.
 They had little room, or patience for that matter, to disseminate the imaginary plants and fanciful texts that are so commonly imagined in the minds of those who think of this era.
 The writers truly restricted themselves to only include practical information.
-This was a time when plants and botany was linked very closely with medicine and herbal remedies.
+This was a time when plants and botany were linked closely with medicine and herbal remedies.

 In the case of bestiaries, similarly to herbals, the monks generally copied and cited previous texts to pass them on.
 Unlike the herbals, the monks could not grow an animal in their garden, so largely the information taken from the bestiaries was taken at face value.
 The consequence of this is that the writers were free to elaborate and embellish upon texts.
 This was a definite and deliberate attempt to give the animal in question a certain moral or allegorical meaning beyond the physical appearance.
 These bestiary texts can be very like traditional mythology.